mosteo/gnat-gpl-bugs/README.md

 Files in `src` folder are stand-alone open bug reproducers.

-Files in `src/fixed` are reproducers for already-fixed bugs in current GPL edition.
+Files in `src/fixed` are reproducers for bugs already fixed in the current GPL edition.